hatsusato/bed/README.md

 - Byte values not listed in this table, including non-ASCII characters, are treated as No-Operation (Nop) Instructions.
 - The `mod256` function is used in some descriptions below to ensure that results range from 0 to 255.
   - `mod256(x) = x % 256`
-  - For a given value `x`, it returns the remainder of `x` when divided by 256.

 ### Insert Instructions